pythonql/pythonql/README.md

  - Query expressions:
 We have a syntax that looks similar to SQL, but is more flexible and of course most of the expressions in the query are in pure Python.
-Here is an example PythonQL program:
+A lot of functionality is cleaner, than in SQL, like the window queries, subqueries in general, etc. Here is a small example PythonQL program (we're building a demo website with a number of scenarios that are especially good for solving with PythonQL):

 ```Python
 # This example illustrates the try-catch business in PythonQL.